 Ph.D.
 General Examination

-After passing the the Qualifying Examination, completing 60 credits at UW (a master's degree from the UW or another institution may be used as a substitute for 30 of these credits), and completing your breadth requirements, Ph.D. students may take the General Examination of the Graduate School.
-Passage of the General Exam admits students to Candidacy for the Ph.D.
+After passing the Qualifying Examination, completing 60 credits at UW (a master's degree from the UW or another institution may be used as a substitute for 30 of these credits), and completing your breadth requirements, Ph.D. students may take the General Examination of the Graduate School.
+Passing the General Exam admits students to Candidacy for the Ph.D.

-The Department expects students to take the General Examination within one year of passing the Qualifying Examination.
-An extension will be allowed in unusual circumstances by approval of the Graduate Studies Committee upon petition by the student's advisor.
+The Department expects students to take the General Examination within one to two years of passing the Qualifying Examination.
+An extension will be allowed in unusual circumstances by approval of the Graduate Studies Committee upon petition by the student's faculty advisor.

 Dissertation Credits and the General Exam

 Students may enroll for dissertation credits in the quarter that the General Exam is scheduled or earlier with the understanding that the Candidate must register for a minimum of 27 credits of dissertation over a period of at least three quarters.
 At least one quarter must come after the student passes the General Examination.
 With the exception of summer quarter, students are limited to a maximum of 10 credits per quarter of dissertation (800).
 If the student does not pass the General Exam, those dissertation credits taken prior to the exam would not later count toward the degree.